Beach houses

 Paul and Yuri on the tandem.
 Vacation close to home

-Paul and Yuri on the tandem
+Paul and Yuri on the tandem.

 There are so many beautiful spots on Texel, it’s a joy biking around here (except for the heavy wind one day).
-Most biking lanes are relatively small, so with taking over or passing by, 1,5 meters was not reachable.
-Luckily this is only shortly.

 Weather